3MFConsortium/spec_booleans/3MF Boolean operations.md

 This document describes a new element \<booleans> in the \<object> elements that specifies a new object type, other than mesh or components.
 This element is OPTIONAL for producers but MUST be supported by consumers that specify support for the 3MF Boolean Operations Extension.

-The \<booleans> element defines a new object type conforming a non-binary tree of boolean operations, with the following restrictions:
+The \<booleans> element defines a new object type conforming a non-binary tree of boolean operations to referenced mesh or other booleans objects.

-+ The base object (left operand) to which apply the boolean operations MUST BE of types mesh or booleans.

-+ The merging objects (right operands) of a boolean operation MUST BE of type mesh.

-+ Objects of type components MIGHT reference objects of type booleans but MUST NOT be referenced by them.

 This is a non-backwards compatible change since it declares a different type of object.
 Therefore, a 3MF package which uses "booleans" objects MUST enlist the 3MF Boolean Operations Extension as “required extension”, as defined in the core specification.